IamLizu/giorg/README.md

 * Build app
 * Publish

 To build the project after making changes, run `npm run build`.
 This will create a static site which you will be able to host anywhere.
+Don't forget to run `npm install` to install the required node modules.

 You may work in development mode before building it, to see the changes you make taking effect as you make them.
 Execute `npm start` in the project directory, this runs the app in the development mode and usually opens a tab.
 If it doesn't, open [http://localhost:3000](http://localhost:3000) to view it in the browser.